GuanQunMu/GuanQunMu.com/index.md

 ### **3. Simulation of the Surface Code and Toric Code**
->Yongjian Han's Theory Group, University of Science and Technology of China (USTC)
-July, 2018 -- January, 2019
+>Yongjian Han's Theory Group, University of Science and Technology of China (USTC) , Hefei, Anhui ,P. R. China July, 2018 -- January, 2019

 As the number of qubits of a quantum computer increases, the error rate of the final result will increase exponentially.
 Therefore, the surface code was designed to avhieve fault-tolerant quantum computing, which demands that the error of a single gate is below a certain threshold.